Hosted by PowWeb

 You used to be editor of Powys Notes .
 Does the journal still exist?

 The journal ended in 2002 when I could not find anyone to take over as Editor. the last issue was published that year; the last conference of the organization was held in 2001--at the World Trade Center, five months before the attacks.
 Those interested in John Cowper Powys should look at my article on Porius published in 2010 and also at the Powys Society website.
-I am giving a lecture on Powys at the Roeliff Jansen Community Library, Hillsdale, NY on September 22, 2012.
+I gave a lecture on Powys at the Roeliff Jansen Community Library, Hillsdale, NY on September 22, 2012.

 is your Theory book primarily a textbook?